mdn/content/files/en-us/web/api/overconstrainederror/constraint/index.md

 The **`constraint`** read-only property of the
-{{domxref("OverconstrainedError")}} interface returns the constraint that was supplied in the constructor, meaning the contraint that was not satisfied.
+{{domxref("OverconstrainedError")}} interface returns the constraint that was supplied in the constructor, meaning the constraint that was not satisfied.

 ## Syntax